 Cold Hardy Cactus Plants

 The Echinocereus group is one of the hardiest cactus plants.
-These types of cold-hardy cactus plants can withstand temperatures of -20 degrees Fahrenheit (-28 C.) and even colder if they are in a sheltered, southern area of the garden.
-Most of these are small mounded cacti, with numerous spines of various sizes and beautiful, almost tropical blooms.
+These types of cold hardy cactus plants can withstand temperatures of -20 degrees F. (-28 C.) and even colder if they are in a sheltered, southern area of the garden.
+Most of these are small, mounded cacti, with numerous spines of various sizes and beautiful, almost tropical blooms.
 Claret cup cactus is one in particular.

-Similar to Echinocereus are the Mammillaria group of cactus.
+Similar to Echinocereus are the Mammillaria group of cacti.
 These ball-like cactus produce offsets and in mature forms can develop into rolling mounds of tiny cactus.
 Mammillaria also produce beautiful, vibrant flowers in spring to summer.

 Most of the plants in either genus rarely achieve more than 6 inches (15 cm.) in height.
 They are perfect for small rock gardens or at the edges of paths.
 Just be cautious where you put them due to the numerous tiny spines.

 Escobaria is another group of cold-tolerant cacti.
 Lee’s dwarf snowball looks just like its name indicates.
 It produces little puffed mounds with fine white hairs and over time develops into clusters.
 In addition to these, there are beehive cactus and plain’s pincushion.
-All are extremely tiny, rarely getting more than a few inches (5 to 10 cm.) tall but develop large, colorful flowers.
+All are extremely tiny, rarely getting more than a few inches (8 cm.) tall but develop large, colorful flowers.

-Prickly pear is one of the better-known forms of Opuntia and form mats of pads several feet (1 to 1.5 m.) wide.
+Prickly pear is one of the better-known forms of Opuntia and form mats of pads several feet (1 m.) wide.
 It is a fast-growing cactus that is both drought tolerant and hardy in zone 4.
-Well-draining soil is crucial to these types of cold-hardy cactus plants.
+Well-draining soil is crucial to these types of cold hardy cactus plants.
 Avoid using organic mulches to protect the root zone as these can hold moisture.
 Cactus plants naturally reduce their water intake in cold weather and cells in pads dehydrate to avoid freezing and bursting in cold temperatures.
 Use stone chips or gravel as a mulch.